dr2633/chronologue-sdk/README.md

 ## Chronologue Python SDK

-Chronologue is a memory-centric agent runtime built around integrating time as core to orchestrating and scheduling agentic behavior.

 We treat the calendar not just as a tool for scheduling—but as a **control surface** for directing agents to take actions at specified times, location, and duration.
 With Chronologue, users and developers can program and coordinate agent behavior, steer execution with memory, and audit agent performance with structured profiling.